Let's make it Vapefree

 Tips to help your conversation

-The Vaping Facts website has information and research about vaping in Aotearoa New Zealand. - Avoid misconceptions
+- Know the facts The Health New Zealand website has information and research about vaping in Aotearoa New Zealand.

 There’s a lot of information about vaping out there, and some of it isn’t true.
 Work together to make sense of what you’ve both heard, and clear up any misconceptions. - Stay open